theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 You can select either all or only individual columns for extraction. <br>
 Per default all columns are selected to be extracted.
-Deselect the ones you don’t want to extract.
+Deselect the columns you don’t want to extract.

 ### WHERE Clause
 Use a WHERE clause to filter your data.